model-io/model.io/README.md

 * Allow running a `find`-Operation throught the websocket.
 * Auto-Rebuild inheritance chain of backend in frontend using prototype inheritance (with minimal syntactic sugar of [p.js](https://github.com/jayferd/pjs))
 * Test suite using [zombie.js](http://zombie.labnotes.org/)
-* Allow to add instance methods with differnt types
+* Allow to add instance and "class" methods with differnt types
   * **public**: method is available in front- and backend
   * **proxy**: method is available in front- and backend, but will be evaluated in backend and must therefore be asyncron.
 Request and result is transfered over websocket.
   * **private**: method is only available in backend